fluxnz/IR_RemoteSender/README.md

 The packaged app is created in the build output folder defined by the spec or your build command.

-## Versioning

-The app version starts at `v2.0` and increments with each new build.

-- The current version is stored in `conf/app_version.txt`
-- The version is shown in the About dialog
-- Rebuilding with `Remote.spec` bumps the version automatically

 ## Project Structure